-By default, if have both RibbonLoadBalancerClient and you BlockingLoadBalancerClient, backward compatibility, to preserve RibbonLoadBalancerClient is used.
-To override it, spring.cloud.loadbalancer.ribbon.enabled property to false.
+default.
+RibbonLoadBalancerClient Bv if you have both and BlockingLoadBalancerClient, backward compatibility, to preserve RibbonLoadBalancerClient is used.
+To override it, you can set the spring.cloud.loadbalancer.ribbon.enabled property to false.

-39.4.
+38.4.
 Spring WebClient as a Load Balancer Client